gbproxy: Lifetime of a tracked MS (struct gbproxy_link_info)

 So we have a 75 days old entry.. that has three messages queued.
 It is unlikely that it will get into another state after that.

-#2 Updated by zecke over 1 year ago
+#2 Updated by zecke almost 2 years ago

 - Subject changed from gbproxy: Memory leak in the gbproxy? to gbproxy: Lifetime of a tracked MS (struct gbproxy_link_info)